Toftir

-Toftir (Tofte) is a village in Nes Municipality on the island of Eysturoy, in the Faroe Islands.
+Toftir (Tofte) /fo/ is a village in Nes Municipality on the island of Eysturoy, in the Faroe Islands.
 It is part of a chain of villages stretching over a distance of 10 kilometers on the east side of Skálafjørður (fjord) on Eysturoy island.
 The highest hill in Toftir, called Húkslond, is 129 meters high, and Nes Municipality is the only area in the Faroes which has no mountains above 200 meters.

 The Lake Toftir area was the first area in the Faroe Islands to become a Nature reserve in the 1980s, and in 2006 Nes Municipality, in cooperation with neighbouring Runavík Municipality, joined a network of local authorities in the Nordic countries working to halt the loss of biodiversity in their local areas.

 History

 The settlement of Toftir dates back to the landnám (settlement) period.
 According to local lore, only one woman survived the Black Death (1348–1350), which left the village in ruins; hence the name Toftir, meaning "ruins".
 The village name prior to the Black Death is said to have been Hella, meaning "slope", which refers to the gradual sloping hillside on which the village is built.